danielstern/tau.js/readme.md

 <img  src="https://storage.googleapis.com/owned-io-public-files/images/2025-02-12%2006_51_21-tau.js%20debugger.png">
 </a>

+### Session Recovery
+Sessions with AI models are nondeterministic, and sometimes they close unexpectedly.
+This is a big problem, because sometimes the state of your session with the model is closely tied to your application experience or other dependent models.
+`tau.js` solves this by adding customizable, sophisticated session recovery.
+When the socket closes unexpectedly, if recovery is enabled, tau will attempt to recreate a session as similar to the original as possible by replaying previous messages.

 ## Quick Start Guide
 Developing with Realtime AI Models is simple and easy with `tau.js`.
 You can be conversing with your model in short order by following these steps: